Geoffrey-42/rag-groundx-mcp-server/README.md

 5. You may ask Claude to upload documents from your Google Drive to GroundX.
 6. You may ask Claude to answer a query based on your GroundX documents using the Retrieval tool.

-## 🚀 Quick Start with GitHub Copilot
+## 🚀 Quick Start with VS Code Copilot

 1. Ensure MCP servers are running via Claude Desktop configuration.
-2. Open VS Code and enable Agent mode in GitHub Copilot.
+2. Open VS Code and enable Agent mode in Copilot.
-3. Verify the presence of your MCP tools by clicking on the tools logo below the chat input field of GitHub Copilot.
+3. Verify the presence of your MCP tools by clicking on the tools logo below the chat input field of Copilot.
 4. Interact naturally - the agent will use the appropriate tools as needed.
 5. For uploading local files to groundx: Open this project folder under WSL in VS Code.
 The agent will then have access to it any documents you may copy to within this folder.
 6. You may ask the agent to search for documents in your Google Drive.